Monitoring Poly HDX and VSX Series Endpoints

 • Configure a new room password the "admin" user.

-• Configure SNMP on a Polycom Endpoint.
+• Configure SNMP on a Poly Endpoint.

-This section describes how to perform these tasks remotely from the web interface on a Polycom Endpoint.
+This section describes how to perform these tasks remotely from the web interface on a Poly Endpoint.
 To perform these tasks, you must know the current room password for the "admin" user on the device.

 1. Click Admin Settings on the top navigation bar.
 You will be prompted for a username and password.
 In the username field, enter "admin".
 In the password field, enter the room password for the admin user.
 The default room password for the "admin" user is the 14-digit serial number of the system.
 Click the OK button.